 How to get to Little Crystal Creek

 Little Crystal Creek is located approximately 80km north of Townsville, North Queensland, so it’s best to have your own transportation.
+If you don’t have a car, you can hire one here.
 The drive up from Townsville has a scenic beauty, taking you through the rainforest and past waterfalls before arriving at the Paluma Range National Park.

 For most of the journey, you will be driving on Bruce Highway.
 Eventually, turn off onto Barrett Road.
 You will turn onto Mount Spec Road – a winding road that contours the creek on the side of the mountains.